Prolotherapy and PRP tennis elbow injections

 Two new diagnostic tests (SALT and PEPPER) were specifically designed to evoke pain from intra-articular structures.
 These tests could be a valid support in the diagnostic algorithm of recalcitrant lateral elbow pain.
 Positive findings may be indicative of a minor instability of the lateral elbow condition.

-Caring Medical and Rehabilitation Services research on instability
+Caring Medical and Rehabilitation Services research on elbow ligament damage and elbow instability

 “Ligaments are specialized dense bands of tough, fibrous collagenous connective tissue bundles that attach one bone to another.
 Ligaments function to hold bones in approximation, assist joint proprioception (keeping the joint where it should be and not hyperextended) and provide mechanical support and stability.”

 The keyword is stability.
 The excitement exhibited by the above research about instability is something that Prolotherapists have discussed for decades.
 Weak ligaments lead to joint instability and tendinopathy, strong ligaments lead to pain-free joint stability and healed tendons.

 Tennis Elbow Treatments